 Right now, there are nine merging novels and the overarching plot bringing them together is slowly coalescing.
-The novels currently coming together are The Others, Flux, Tribe, NPC, Exo-Hunter, Infinite, Infinite2, The Dark and the upcoming novel, MIND BULLET.
-This is STAGE ONE, and will be complete with Mind Bullet’s release in November, 2021.
+The novels currently coming together are The Others, Flux, Tribe, NPC, Exo-Hunter, Infinite, Torment, Infinite2, The Dark, and Mind Bullet.
+This is STAGE ONE, and was completed in November, 2021.

 STAGE TWO brings together two groups of characters from several novels for two separate crossover stories.
-The first group merges characters from The Others, Flux, and Exo-Hunter, for THE ORDER, a sci-fi thrill ride on Earth and beyond.
-The second group pulls characters from Tribe, The Dark, and Mind Bullet, taking this superhuman team into the underworld for a fantastical and horrific tale, titled KHAOS.
+The first group merges characters from The Others, Flux, and Exo-Hunter, for THE ORDER (available now), a sci-fi thrill ride on Earth and beyond.
+The second group pulls characters from Tribe, The Dark, and Mind Bullet, taking this superhuman team into the underworld for a fantastical and horrific tale, titled KHAOS (October 2022).

 #1 Audible and New York Times bestselling narrator, R.C.
 Bray brings the Infinite Timeline to life, narrating 11 of the 12 books, all of which are top 100 bestsellers on Audible.
 Two of the books–The Others and Exo-Hunter–are #1 bestsellers!
 The Others also won a SOVAS Award and an Independent Audiobook Award, both for Science Fiction.